ccmCCMfk/WorldAfford/README.md

 python process_label.py to obtain GT.
 ## 4.Train
 python train.py to train a model.

 Please modify the paths.
 ## 5.Test
-python test.py to test a model
+python test.py to test a model.

 Please modify the paths.